How's Your FICO?

 - Credit Inquiries — Do you have too many open accounts?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 Lenders want to be positive that allowing you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of an individual having a near perfect FICO score.
+Your credit score gives lenders an insight into what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double the amount of an individual having a higher credit score.

-Improving your credit score is the first step in purchasing a home.
+Getting your credit in order is the first step in owning a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are ways to improve your score.
-Building your FICO score takes time.
-It can be difficult to make a significant change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-Here are some methods to improve your credit score:
+You want an improved score, but how do you get it?
+Improving your FICO score takes time.
+It can be hard to make a significant stride change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Store cards and service station cards.
-For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to improve credit, increase your spending limits and keep up your payments, which will raise your credit.
-You must always avoid charging a high balance for more than a couple of billing cycles because these types of cards traditionally have a steeper interest rate.
+- Apply for service station cards or store credit.
+For those who have non-existent credit or below average credit, store credit cards and gas credit cards are ways to get credit, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always avoid holding a large balance for too long because these types of cards normally have a steeper interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
-But, pay them off in one or two payments.
+- Use your credit.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
+But, be sure to pay them off in one or two payments.

-- Stay on top of payments.
+- Keep up with payments.
 Your FICO score plummets with every account that goes to collections.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a bank.

-Knowing the methods you can use to build up your FICO score, you can move toward becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Premier Realty Group, Inc., the loan process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to improve your credit score, you can move toward becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Premier Realty Group, Inc., the loan application process is sure to go more smoothly so you, too, can become a homeowner.

-To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.